jh1993/UnderusedOptions/README.txt

 - Blood Savagery (3 SP): Now also affects nature and demon units.
 - Stampede (5 SP): If no melee targets are available, each ally will instead try to perform a charge attack with a range of 6 tiles.
 This attack benefits from bonuses to minion range, and does not stun.

+Magnetize:
+- Base radius and radius upgrade increased by 1 each.
+- Pull strength and duration upgrades reduced to 2 SP.
+- Universal Magnetism upgrade reduced to 3 SP.

 Melt:
 - As per my No More Scams mod, debuffs are now permanent.
 - Now also an enchantment spell.